cameron-earl/sudoku-csharp/README.md

 	<li>IsValid check on all candidates, cells, houses, and board that builds upward</li>
 	<li>Add Bowman's Bingo or other brute force solving technique so that all can be solved</li>
 	<li>Add logger which can display solution process or error messages</li>
-	<li>Add method to review database of solved puzzles and update hardestTechnique if easier one is found
+	<li>Add method to review database of solved puzzles and update hardestTechnique if easier one is found</li>
 </ul>

 <h4>Sudoku-based incremental idea</h4>